microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

     * Project repository: Url of your github forked repo (in a git clone format)
     * Library Path: 'jenkins/shared-library/'

+To set up the inference deployment pipeline repeat the steps described here above and replace Script path by 'jenkins/deployModel.groovy'.

 ### Setting up the environment

 The pipeline expects target environments to be populated in a file named <env_name>.env located in the [environment folder](../jenkins/environments).
 The file is structured as follow: